 - In Reid Fleming, World's Toughest Milkman, Reid tells Mr. O'Clocke, "us bald guys gotta stick together".
 When Crabbe notices he has his fingers crossed behind his back and accuses him of lying, Reid admits that he's not actually bald.
 "I get my hair cut this way."
 Mr. O'Clocke finds that very flattering.

 - When Superman and Spider-Man had an intercompany Crossover, Supes asked Spidey to turn himself over to the police after their adventure since he was wanted at the time.
 Spidey shook on it but had his fingers crossed behind his back.

 - G'Nort's archenemy Scarlet Skier did it when granted a parole.

-- In The Land Before Time VI: Journey Through The Mists, after Littlefoot left with Ali to the Land of Mists, Littlefoot's grandparents warn Cera and the others not to go to the Land of Mists.
+- In The Land Before Time IV: Journey Through The Mists, after Littlefoot left with Ali to the Land of Mists, Littlefoot's grandparents warn Cera and the others not to go to the Land of Mists.
 Cera and the others do this while saying that they won't go there, but because Cera and Spike are both quadrupedal dinosaurs (a Triceratops and Stegosaurus, respectively), they do this with their hind feet, while Ducky and Petrie play this straight.

 - Lock, Shock, and Barrel from The Nightmare Before Christmas do this after Jack Skellington tells them to leave Oogie Boogie out of their plot to capture Santa Claus.